QinianCS/dotfiles/README.md

 ### My dotfiles with chezmoi
+For your information, here is a screenshot:
 ![image](assets/image.png)

-The main item here is the niri config.
-There are also less heavily configured setups for other programs.
-Full list:
+The main item of interest here is the niri config and the shell scripts that go with it.
+There are also a few less configured setups for other programs.
+List:

 - fish
 - fontconfig